Dannydough/osTicket-Prerequisites-and-Installation/README.md

 5.)
-Now that the IIS is enabled, From the Installation Files, download and install PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi)
-  Go through the install wizard and complete the install.
+With IIS now enabled, proceed to download and install PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi) from the installation files.
+Follow the steps in the installation wizard to complete the process.

 6.)
-Next from the Installation Files, download and install the Rewrite Module (rewrite_amd64_en-US.msi)
+Next, download and install the Rewrite Module (rewrite_amd64_en-US.msi) from the installation files.
+Follow the installation wizard to complete the setup.

 7.)
-Create a folder in the C drive called PHP.
+Create a folder named PHP in the C: drive.

 8.)
-From the Installation Files, download PHP 7.3.8 (php-7.3.88-nts-Win32-VC15-x866.zip) and unzip the contents into C:\PHP
+Download PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) from the installation files, then extract its contents into the C:\PHP folder.

   !!
 ATTENTION !!
-If this appears, choose to “Keep” the file:
+If a warning or prompt appears during the download process, select “Keep” to retain the file.
 <p>
 <img src="https://imgur.com/xZv1Yhw.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </p>